jimbobbennett/Awesome-Fabulous/README.md

 ## Videos

-* [Building mobile apps using Xamarin and F# from F#Conf](https://channel9.msdn.com/Events/FSharp-Events/fsharpConf-2018/05) - BUilding Xamarin apps in F#, starting with using F# as a drop-in for C#, then looking at Half-Elmish,
+* [Building mobile apps using Xamarin and F# from F#Conf](https://channel9.msdn.com/Events/FSharp-Events/fsharpConf-2018/05) - Building Xamarin apps in F#, starting with using F# as a drop-in for C#, then looking at Half-Elmish,